bradonomics/bradonomics.com/_articles/2016-08-14-anti-travel.md

 Zine told me to meet her at gate 3 on the second floor.
 I proceeded through gate C and checked that I was on the second floor.
 After roughly 30 hours of travel, gate C equaled gate 3 in my head.
 After scanning the crowd I walked over to a phone charging station and tried to connect my phone to the cell network.
 It seems that having been gone for a whole two and a half months my SIM card didn't work anymore.
 I had that number for six years and now it didn't work?
 Thanks a lot DTAC.

-After fiddling with the phone for about a half hour I decided to find an information desk and have Zine paged.
+After fiddling with the phone for about a half-hour I decided to find an information desk and have Zine paged.
 Mind you at this point I still think I was at the right spot and she's gone off to do some shopping or maybe something came up and I should take the train.
 It only occurs to me now, days removed, that I could have called her via Skype with the airport WiFi.
 But before I got to the information desk Zine popped out of nowhere \...or gate 3 as she pointed out.

 <hr>